fedora-infra/spechub/README.rst

 :Author: Pierre-Yves Chibon <pingou@pingoured.fr>

-SpecHub provides a browser interface to the Fedora gits storing the spec file and patches for the git repositories of each packages in Fedora.
+SpecHub provides a browser interface to the Fedora git repositories storing the spec file and patches of each packages in Fedora.

 Homepage: https://github.com/fedora-infra/spechub